WebWizard11/spotify/README.md

 	highest_energy - lowest_energy as energy_diff
 FROM cte;

+```
--- Q14.
-Find tracks where the energy-to-liveness ratio is greater than 1.2.
+14. Find tracks where the energy-to-liveness ratio is greater than 1.2.

--- can make the use of NULLIF(liveness,0) also
+      ```sql
+      SELECT

-SELECT DISTINCT album ,
+      	DISTINCT album ,
 		track ,
 		(energy/liveness) AS energy_to_liveness_ration
 	FROM spotify
 	WHERE (energy/liveness) > 1.2;

+      ```
--- Q15.
-Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.
+15. Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.
+       ```sql
        SELECT
     	artist,
     	track,
     	views,
     	likes,
     	SUM(likes) OVER (ORDER BY views DESC) AS cumulative_likes FROM spotify
 	ORDER BY views DESC;
        ```

+Here’s an updated section for your **Spotify Advanced SQL Project and Query Optimization** README, focusing on the query optimization task you performed.
+You can include the specific screenshots and graphs as described.

+---

 ## Query Optimization Technique